-Strong social support can serve as a stress buffer and compensate high workloads.
+Strong social support can serve as a stress buffer and compensate for high workloads.

-As the name suggests, the model of occupational gratification crises brings into focus the relationship between occupational exertion and earned rewards (e.g. payment, social recognition).
+As the name suggests, the model of occupational gratification crisis brings into focus the relationship between occupational exertion and earned rewards (e.g., payment, social recognition, etc.).
 Social support and attitude (goals in life, psychological stability, etc.) are buffers.

 The economic and financial situation of a country has a great impact on the health of an individual.
 The structure of the health system is also very important: statutory or private?
-While every person in Germany has to have health insurance, a lot of people in lower social classes have no access to medical care in the USA, for example.
-However, the tendency for people in higher social classes to receive better medical care is also present in Germany (private vs. statutory health insurance patients).
+In the United States, e.g., a lot of people in lower social classes have no access to medical care.
 The enormous impact of economic factors on health can be seen in terms of life expectancy as seen when comparing highly-industrialized countries and threshold countries.

 - Germany: 77 years